ga-wdi-boston/git-basics-assessment/diagnostic.md

 -7.Should you ever edit published history?

  <!-- No, the published history is HISTORY for reason to reference past versions. -->
+This is just an added space for change